kailash-manasarovar/statement/docs/timeline/2023/november.md

 - He starts to bully me outrageously.
 - It is so bad, he is fired about two weeks later, but not before he has spread the word around the business, including to my boss and managers I have to work with very closely, that I am a *transphobe*.
 - When I spoke to engineers on the team about him later on, they couldn't believe the guy had got the job.
 They said he was totally ineffective and impossible to work with and any work he had done they couldn't believe he had done it it was so poor quality, as if he had no idea what he was doing.
-- He did, however, have root level access to all systems for a short time he was on the engineering team.
+- He did, however, have root level access to all systems for the short time he was on the engineering team.
 - I look him up on Google and find out he is a trained actor with a bachelor's degree from the [National Institute of Dramatic Art](https://www.nida.edu.au/) in Sydney, graduated in 2010, and has been in a number of films.
 - It seems he could be a spy.
 - I wonder how much damage he was able to do in the engineering department in such a short space of time.
 The tech failed and faltered again and again in early 2024.